How to Translate a WordPress Theme with Poedit Software

 Below are some of our premium WordPress themes.
 View all our free and premium WordPress themes →

-If you like GalleryWP free WordPress Theme, you will love the premium version.
-GalleryWP PRO is an improved version of...
+If you like MaxWP free WordPress Theme, you will love the premium version.
+MaxWP PRO is feature-rich, easy to use,...

 $25.00